subject026/fastwebsites-demosite/wp-content/plugins/cloudinary-image-management-and-manipulation-in-the-cloud-cdn/readme.txt

 License: GPLv2
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Use Cloudinary to efficiently create, manage and deliver images, videos, and other media, personalized and optimized for every device and channel.
+Use Cloudinary's plguin to efficiently create, manage and deliver images, videos, and other media, personalized and optimized for every device and channel.

 == Description ==
-Cloudinary makes automating your image, video, and rich media workflow easy, offering a variety of features.
+Cloudinary's [award-winning plugin](https://www.businesswire.com/news/home/20200923005566/en/Cloudinary-Wins-2020-MarTech-Breakthrough-Award-for-Best-WordPress-Plugin) makes automating your image, video, and rich media workflow easy, offering a variety of features.
 From media upload to image optimization, video transcoding and manipulation through delivery via global CDNs, everything is offered from within the plugin.

 Optimize your site performance and user experience with faster page load times, advanced auto-responsive delivery, and better visual experience.
 Automate image quality and video encoding settings, scale and crop images using AI to focus on the most important region, apply comprehensive video and image manipulations and effects, and deliver optimized media experiences to any device in any resolution or pixel density.